mus-format/musgen-go/README.md

 )
 ```

-Also `genops.WithImportAlias` will help to prevent name conflicts when multiple
+Also, `genops.WithImportAlias` helps prevent name conflicts when multiple
-packages use the same import alias.
+packages are imported with the same alias.

 ### Serializer Name
 Generated serializers follow the standard naming convention: